-- Encourage new open spaces to provide amenities that accommodate social interaction, such as picnic areas, playgrounds, community gardens and dog parks. - Explore opportunities for active amenities such as a skate park near Sherwood High School if public land becomes available. - Consider options to make the Ashton Village HOA's common area more accessible and usable to the public. - 4.
+- 1. Encourage new open spaces to provide amenities that accommodate social interaction, such as picnic areas, playgrounds, community gardens, and dog parks. - 2.
+Explore opportunities for active amenities such as a skate park near Sherwood High School if public land becomes available. - 3.
+Consider options to make the Ashton Village HOA's common area more accessible and usable to the public. - 4.
 New development in the southeast quadrant of the MD 108/650 intersection should provide a publicly accessible public green space large enough to act as a civic gathering space.
 This space is encouraged to be adjacent to the environmental features to help the space feel larger.
-Any green space in this area should have direct frontage to a public or private road. - 5.
+Any public green space in this area should have direct frontage on a public or private road. - 5.
 Consider using a linear neighborhood green or other similar open space that would connect a new public green in the southeast quadrant to MD 650. - 6.
-Designate a small open space area adjacent to the southeast corner of the

-- intersection of MD 650 and MD 108 to protect the existing large shade. - Frame open spaces with building façades and uses that activate those spaces wherever practical. - 8.
-Do not enclose open spaces with fencing unless it is for safety, such as for a tot lot or dog park, in which case context-sensitive fencing should be provided.
+Designate a small open space area adjacent to the southeast corner of the intersection of MD 650 and MD 108 to protect the existing large shade trees. - 7.
+Frame open spaces with building façades and uses that activate those spaces wherever practical. - 8.
+Do not enclose open spaces with fencing unless the open space is intended only for private use, or the fence is for safety, such as for a tot lot or dog park, in which case